jgolden5/Stak/README.md

-# Stak - Full-Stack Scaffolding at your fingertips
+# Stak: Full-Stack Scaffolding at your fingertips

 Stak is a CLI tool which builds a very minimal end-to-end full-stack application with a frontend, backend, and database language/framework of the user's choosing.